Tip O'Neill: Post-speakership

 After retiring from Congress in 1987, O'Neill published his autobiography, Man of the House.
-It was well received by critics, and became a national best-seller.
+Though it had a mixed reception by critics it became a national best-seller.
 The book also helped turn him into a national icon, and O'Neill starred in a number of commercials, including those for Trump Shuttle, Commodore Computers, Quality International Budget Hotels and for Miller Lite, in which he appeared with Bob Uecker.
+Critics, however, noted some inaccuracies with his book such as his views of the Grenada invasion conflicting with his public opinions of the time, David Powers questioning that John F. Kennedy's aide Kenneth O'Donnell allegedly heard more shots during his assassination in a conversation with O'Neill, and Senator Barbara Mikulski saying that "Tip has his memoirs mixed up," regarding opposition towards O'Neill endorsing Geraldine Ferraro in the 1984 vice presidential election.

 In 1987, O'Neill received the Freedom Medal.

 On November 18, 1991, O'Neill was presented with the Presidential Medal of Freedom by President George H. W. Bush.

 In retirement, O'Neill, who suffered from colon cancer, made public service advertisements about cancer in which he joined athletes and movie stars in talking candidly about having the disease.

 In popular culture

 O'Neill was referenced as an example of physical humor in the Star Trek: The Next Generation episode "The Outrageous Okona" when a holographic comedian names O'Neill and posits that him wearing a dress would qualify as funny.
 This is the result of the android Data trying to gain a comprehension of comedy, a talent that he does not possess.